mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 ### Configuration documentation for source and Omnibus installations

-GitLab officially supports two installation methods: installations from source and Omnibus packages installations.
+GitLab supports two installation methods: installations from source, and Omnibus packages.
+Possible configuration settings include:

-Whenever there's a setting that's configurable for both installation methods, the preference is to document it in the CE documentation to avoid duplication.

-Configuration settings include:

 - Settings that touch configuration files in `config/`.
+- NGINX settings.
-- NGINX settings and settings in `lib/support/` in general.
+- Other settings in `lib/support/`.

-When you document a list of steps, it may entail editing the configuration file and reconfiguring or restarting GitLab.
-In that case, use these styles:
+Configuration procedures can require users to edit configuration files, reconfigure GitLab, or restart GitLab.
+Use these styles to document these steps:

 <!-- vale off -->